huggingface/transformers/docs/source/en/quantization/awq.md

 <Tip warning={true}>

-Note this feature is supported on AMD GPUs.
+Note: this feature is supported on AMD GPUs.

 </Tip>